 /TITLE='Distribution BDI per Medicine'.

 - All distributions look plausible.
-We don't see very low or high BDI scores that should be set as missing values and the BDI scores even look reasonably normally distributed.
+We don't see very low or high BDI scores that should be set as user missing values and the BDI scores even look reasonably normally distributed.

 - The medicine “None” results in the highest BDI scores, indicating the worst depressive symptoms.
 “Pharmaceutical” results in the lowest levels of depressive illness and the other two treatments are in between.